heroku/mcp-remote-auth-proxy/README.md

 Inspect `.env` to fill in missing values:

-* `IDENTITY_SERVER_URL`, `IDENTITY_CLIENT_ID`, `IDENTITY_CLIENT_SECRET`, and `IDENTITY_SCOPE` should be set for the upstream/primary Identity OAuth provider (like a Heroku OAuth client, or Salesforce External Client App) to provide the API access required by the MCP server's tools.
+* `IDENTITY_SERVER_URL`, `IDENTITY_CLIENT_ID`, `IDENTITY_CLIENT_SECRET`, and `IDENTITY_SCOPE` should be set for the upstream/primary identity OAuth provider (like a Heroku OAuth client, or Salesforce External Client App) to provide the API access required by the MCP server's tools.
-* The redirect URL for the Identity OAuth client must use the path `/interaction/identity/callback`, such as `http://localhost:3001/interaction/identity/callback` for local development.
+* The redirect URL for the identity OAuth client must use the path `/interaction/identity/callback`, such as `http://localhost:3001/interaction/identity/callback` for local development.

 Start NPM: